Water Contamination at Camp Lejeune, North Carolina

 How To File A Camp Lejeune Claim

-The Camp Lejeune Justice Act is expected to pass soon, expanding eligibility to anyone who has lived, worked, and were otherwise exposed to contaminated water for at least 30 days at Camp Lejeune between 1953 and 1987.
+The Camp Lejeune Justice Act is has expanded eligibility to anyone who has lived, worked, and were otherwise exposed to contaminated water for at least 30 days at Camp Lejeune between 1953 and 1987.
 This includes:

 • Active-duty members